Huzaifa-Imran/Row-Operations/README.md

 # Row-Operations
-Apply Row Operations to your Matrix without having to Calculate the Outcome
+Automatically transform matrix to REF, RREF or apply Row Operations to your Matrix without having to Calculate the Outcome

 Make sure you have Python compiler installed on your computer.